dpplweb/dppl-content/_posts/roberta/0611-01-01-meeting-rooms.md

 All other room requests must be received no later than Wednesday the week prior to the event.
 Your request will be reviewed and you will be notified if it has been accepted.
 All equipment must be requested when you reserve the room to insure that it is available for your meeting.
 If you need training to use the equipment, you must make an appointment in advance at the Registration Desk.

-If you have any questions please contact: Reservroom@dppl.org or 847-376-2780
+If you have any questions please contact us at [Reservroom@dppl.org]() or 847-376-2780.

 To reserve a room you must agree to the Meeting Room Use policy:

 **Types of Meetings**
 All meetings are free and open to the public.
 Priority for meeting room use is as follows:
 1. Library sponsored programs and meetings.